GRAND: Graph Release with Assured Node Differential Privacy: Node Differential Privacy and Latent Space Models

 \subsection{Node Differential Privacy}

 Suppose that the network information is sensitive (e.g., a cancer patient network) and many nodes in $A$ may not be willing to release their identity or even their presence in the network.
 Private information may still be vulnerable to leakage if one simply releases the network to the public, even with de-anonymization \citep{narayanan2008robust}.
-In many cases, one may infer a node's identity according to certain connectivity patterns of a de-anonymized network, such as when one individual is connected with all the rest of the individuals.
+In many cases, one may infer a node's identity according to certain connectivity patterns of a de-anonymized network.
 Alternatively, a node's identity may be revealed due to adversarial attacks.

 We adopt differential privacy \citep{dwork2006differential} as the standard for privacy protection.
 One commonly used definition of is $\varepsilon$-differential privacy, where a parameter $\varepsilon$, referred to as the \emph{privacy budget}, is prespecified, such that a small $\varepsilon$ indicates a tight budget, associated with a stringent privacy protection protocol.
-Technically, $\varepsilon$-differential privacy requires that the alteration of any entry in the original dataset only leads to a small change of the output data's distribution.
-This is quantified by the ratio of distributions before and after the alteration being bounded by $e^{\varepsilon}$.
+Technically, $\varepsilon$-differential privacy requires that the alteration of any entry in the original dataset only leads to a small change of the output data's distribution, quantified by the ratio of distributions before and after the alteration being bounded by $e^{\varepsilon}$.

 On network data, however, the definition of one data entry may be construed differently (e.g., as a node or as an edge).
 There have been multiple ways to define differential privacy on network data, and a detailed review can be found in \cite{jiang2021applications}.
-Specifically, in this paper, we focus on node differential privacy (NDP), formally defined as below.
+Specifically, we focus on node differential privacy (NDP), formally defined as below.

-\begin{defi}[Node differential privacy] Let $\varepsilon>0$ be the privacy budget.
+\begin{defi}[Node Differential Privacy] Let $\varepsilon>0$ be the privacy budget.
 A network data releasing mechanism $\mcal$ satisfies \textbf{node $\varepsilon$-differential privacy} if for any measurable set $\Psi$ of the network sample space, we have

 for any two networks $A$ and $A'$ with adjacency node sets $\vcal(A)$ and $\vcal(A')$: $A$ and $A'$ are only different in one row and the corresponding column. \end{defi}

 Analogously, the edge level differential privacy is defined by requiring \eqref{eq:DF} for any two networks $A$ and $A'$ with only one difference in $\ecal(A)$ and $\ecal(A')$.
 The above definitions have been also discussed in several previous frameworks \citep{hay2009accurate,kasiviswanathan2013analyzing,karwa2016inference,imola2021locally,hehir2022consistent,guo2023privacy, chang2024edge}.
 Intuitively, one should not be able to infer an individual's identity from the released network data under the definition of node level differential privacy.
 In contrast, edge level privacy refers to protection against inferring the existence of an edge.
 It is not difficult to see that node-level DP provides strictly stronger privacy guarantees than edge-level DP \citep{kasiviswanathan2013analyzing}.
 Technically, for an individual $i \in \vcal(A)$, NDP protects $i$'s relationship with all other individuals $j$'s in the network, $j \in \vcal(A)$, $j \neq i$.
 In other words, the output $\mcal(A)$ should remain ``similar" when an entire row and column of $A$ has been changed (to an arbitrary degree).
 Our goal is to design \emph{a network-releasing mechanism $\mcal$} satisfying the NDP definition above.
 Meanwhile, the released network $\mcal(A)$ would provably preserve network properties of the original $A$ under the privacy budget.